Debt Consolidation Loans

 If you have bad credit and find that you’re shut out of traditional lending, you still have options.
 There are lenders who provide loans to subprime borrowers, though their rates are likely to be higher than those offered by banks and credit unions.

-The key with a debt consolidation loan is to find one that meets your financial needs.
-If your outstanding debts have astronomical rates—like most payday loan debts do—a consolidation loan may be worth looking into if it makes your payments more manageable.
+If your outstanding debts have astronomical rates, a consolidation loan may be worth looking into if it makes your payments more manageable.
 So shop around and see who offers the best rates and terms.
 Borrowers with bad credit can get—and benefit from—a debt consolidation loan.

 Is a Debt Consolidation Loan different than a debt consolidation plan?